artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

   class (which inherits from `amuser/base.py::Base <../amuser/base.py>`_) with the following instance attributes representing abilities:

-  - ``.browser``: the browser ability that uses Selenium to interact with Archivematica via its web interfaces.
+  - ``.browser``: the browser ability that uses Playwright to interact with Archivematica via its web interfaces.
   - ``.ssh``: the SSH ability that spawns subprocesses to make ``scp`` or ``ssh`` calls.